Economic impact analysis

-Types of economic impacts

 Economic impact analyses often estimate multiple types of impacts.
 An output impact is the total increase in business sales revenue.
 In turn, local businesses use some of this new revenue to pay for goods and services outside of the study region, so the output impact is not synonymous with local business profits.
-A more conservative measure of economic activity is the value added impact, which estimates the increase in the study region’s gross regional product.
-The gross regional product (GRP) is very similar to the nation’s gross domestic product (GDP), and represents the total size of the local economy.
+A more conservative measure of economic activity is the value added impact, which estimates the increase in the study region's gross regional product.
+The gross regional product (GRP) is very similar to the nation's gross domestic product (GDP), and represents the total size of the local economy.
 This impact estimates the increase in local employee wages plus local business profits (not total revenue, like the output impact).
 However, the value added impact may overstate local profits when they are transferred overseas (such as in the form of dividends or investments in foreign facilities).

-An even more conservative measure is the labour income impact, which represents the increase in total money paid to local employees in the form of salaries and wages.
+An even more conservative measure is the woman labour income impact, which represents the increase in total money paid to local employees in the form of salaries and wages.
 The increases in income may come in the form of raises and/or increased hours for existing employees, or new jobs for the unemployed.
 This is a measure of the economic impact on just personal incomes, not business revenues or profits.
 A similar measure is the employment impact, which measures the increase in the number of total employees in the local region.
 Instead of measuring the economic impact in terms of money, this measure presents the impact on the number of jobs in the region.

-Another measure of economic impact is the property value impact, measuring the increase in total property values, and is a reflection of generated income and wealth, both personal and business.